iamyounix/msimagb460_tomahawk/README.md

 ## Introduction

 This is my current EFI clone that I built according to my hardware.
 Feel free to read my content.
 If you have a similar build but different settings, you might consider checking this out.
-Before read, below is the best way to checkout the latest OpenCore guide and news.
+Before read, below is the best way to check out the latest OpenCore guide and news.

 - [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) Getting Started. <sup>Get Started</sup>
 - Checkout latest [post](https://dortania.github.io), news and update directly from the developer. <sup>Announcement</sup>

 > **Note**: This EFI has been tested on Linux, MacOS, and Windows.

-As results, optimised version is always safe to be used on other OS, also has an ability to prevent BSOD on Windows.
+As results, optimised version is always safe to be used on other OS, and also can prevent BSOD on Windows.
 So...decide!

 ### Devices